Why Saint Martin's University?

 - Students are encouraged to attend and present at conferences.

-Students may take as many as twelve internship credits while completing their degrees.
-Students pursue internships consistent with their own interests in a variety of settings.
+All majors complete a one-semester internship, and many students pursue internship work longer than one semester.
+Students can do applied internships in field settings, or research internships working on faculty research.
+Students in the applied internship select opportunities consistent with their own interests, and in a variety of settings.
 These include school counseling, youth outreach, parent and family support, juvenile and adult corrections, drug and alcohol counseling, youth recreation leadership, mental health counseling, case management, social welfare casework, elder services, halfway house and shelter work, vocational rehabilitation, and personnel work.

 - Community Mental Health Centers